rkn2/AK_statics/paper.md

 ## Target audience
 The target audience is primarily first-year high school students who are new to the concepts of static equilibrium and programmatic data analysis.
 This course is designed to introduce these students to the fundamentals of physics through a practical and interactive approach, incorporating Python programming as a tool for learning and problem-solving.
 The content is tailored to engage young learners who have an interest in physics and computational analysis, and who are keen on understanding real-world applications, particularly in the unique environmental and social context of Alaska's remote communities.

-By the end of the module, students should be able to
+By the end of the module, students should be able to:

-* Understand and apply basic principles of statics and forces in equilibrium.
+- Understand and apply basic principles of statics and forces in equilibrium.
-* Analyze structural equilibrium in various scenarios, particularly in bridge construction.
+- Analyze structural equilibrium in various scenarios, particularly in bridge construction.
-* Utilize Python programming for data analysis and problem-solving in physics.
+- Utilize Python programming for data analysis and problem-solving in physics.
-* Integrate social, ecological, and engineering perspectives to address challenges in Alaska's remote communities.
+- Integrate social, ecological, and engineering perspectives to address challenges in Alaska's remote communities.
-* Develop critical thinking and interdisciplinary problem-solving skills relevant to real-world issues.
+- Develop critical thinking and interdisciplinary problem-solving skills relevant to real-world issues.

 ## Content
 The content of this course focuses on introducing first-year high school students to statics in physics, emphasizing real-world applications in the context of Alaska's remote communities.
 It covers fundamental concepts like forces in equilibrium, structural equilibrium, and the principles of torque, while intertwining these lessons with Python programming for data analysis.
 The course also addresses the social, ecological, and engineering challenges specific to Alaska, aiming to foster a deeper understanding of interdisciplinary approaches in problem-solving and the importance of sustainable, community-focused solutions.
+A summary of each unit can be found in Table 1 below:

 Table: Summary of course material.
 ## Course Content: